ProgrammAbel/PassMan/README.md

 ```
 passman
 ```
 and the program will run.
+Alternatively choose it from your system menu.

 ## Authors
 * **Abel Binoop** - *Initial work*